prashant2497/Resume/content/home/experience.md

   location = "Faridabad"
   date_start = "2018-05-15"
   date_end = "2018-07-4"
   description = """
-  - Worked on an 'Online Examination System' project.
+  Worked on an 'Online Examination System' project:
-  - Project was aimed to replace pen and paper based examination. """
+    - Project was aimed to replace pen and paper based examination
+    - Preparation of course content for various modules
+  """

 [[experience]]
   title = "Web Developer"